dstein64/vim-startuptime/README.md

 ## Installation

-Use a package manager to install `vim-startuptime`.
+A package manager can be used to install `vim-startuptime`.
 <details><summary>Examples</summary><br>

 * [Vim8 packages][vim8pack]: